hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 "label": [["V1x","V1y","V1z"],["V2x","V2y","V2z"]]
 ```

 ### 3.6.10 `vectorComponents`

-For a `parameter` that describes a vector quantity (position of spacecraft relative to a body, location of ground station,
-direction of measured vector quantity, detector look direction), the `vectorComponents` keyword indicates the vector components present in the data.
-For a scalar `parameter` that is associated with a vector component, this
-keyword contains a single string desribing the component.
-For non-scalar parameters, this keyword contains an array of
-strings naming the coordinate values present in the parameter.
+For a `parameter` that describes a vector quantity (position of spacecraft relative to a body, location of ground station, direction of measured vector quantity, detector look direction), the `vectorComponents` keyword indicates the vector components present in the data.
+For a scalar `parameter` that is associated with a vector component, this keyword contains a single string describing the component.
+For non-scalar parameters, this keyword contains an array of strings naming the coordinate values present in the parameter.

 The names represent the mathematical components typically found in vector or positional quantities.